 The Ultimate Guide To Creating A Digital Design Portfolio

-There are endless possibilities to curate your unique designs and emerge the best in a creative career like graphic designing.
+There are endless possibilities to curate your unique designs and emerge the best in a creative career like graphic design.
 But how you will be showcasing your creativity plays a significant role.
 Your portfolio is what will differentiate you from the lot.

 What is a portfolio?

 A portfolio is like the backbone of a creative as it shows what you are capable of.
 It is a curation of all the design projects you have done in your career.

 For years and more, print portfolios have been a standard method of presenting creatives.
 But the birth of the digital age has emphasized the need for designers to have an internet presence.
 It has become necessary to have a digital portfolio that can be accessed by anyone 24×7, without the need for you to be present all the time.